ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 Awesome!
 If you've gotten a successful response from the server, now it's time to take the user to the next screen of the app.
 Sounds scary but don't worry, the `React Navigation` library makes it easy.
-Inside your success promise chain, call `this.props.navigation.back()` to use the stack navigator we mentioned earlier to bring us back to our previous view - the Login screen.
+Inside your success promise chain, call `this.props.navigation.goBack()` to use the stack navigator we mentioned earlier to bring us back to our previous view - the Login screen.

 > **Tip:** If for some reason you haven't tested your code yet, \- you rebel \-